karencfisher/exquisite-corpse/README.md

     brew install python3 python-tk

-**Linux**: a version of Python3 should already be installed, install Tkinter using your package manager, for Debian it woudl be something like:
+**Linux**: a version of Python3 should already be installed, install Tkinter using your package manager, for Debian it would be something like:

     sudo apt-get install python-tk